jackmalzone/se_project_aroundtheus/README.md

 - **Advanced Search Functionality:** Introduce an advanced search to filter images by location, popularity, or date, making it easier for users to find the content they are interested in.
 - **Personalized User Galleries:** Enable users to create and share personalized galleries, organizing photos based on themes or trips.
 - **Mobile App Development:** Expand the platform's reach by developing a mobile application for iOS and Android to allow users to post and interact with content on-the-go.
-- **Dark Mode:** Provide a dark mode option for reduced eye strain and improved accessibility in low-light conditions.
+- **Light Mode:** Provide a light mode option for improved accessibility in bright lighting.
 - **Performance Optimization:** Continue to optimize the site's performance, particularly image loading times, for a smoother and faster user experience.
 - **Accessibility Improvements:** Ensure the site is fully accessible by conducting thorough accessibility audits and addressing any issues to comply with WCAG guidelines.